 If you ever looked at research regarding the state of the Internet of Things (IoT) or predictions about the growth of the number of IoT devices, applications and IoT-generated data, you probably noticed huge discrepancies in the numbers and forecasts.

 Were you confused?
 Don’t worry, you are not alone.
 The matter of the fact is that no one even agrees on what the Internet of Things really means.
 Just look around: you won’t find a single universal definition of the Internet of Things.

 As the IoT is now really omni-present in mainstream media and the marketing messages of big technology firms across the globe, it’s time to look beyond any Internet of Things hype and focus on what matters.

 The difference between perceptions of urgency and the acceleration of IoT deployments

 Why is it important to look beyond the Internet of Things hype aspects?
-First of all, smart organizations know what the Internet of Things can do for them and their customers as they move beyond pilot projects towards more scalable deployments as, among others, IDC found.
+First of all, smart organizations know what the Internet of Things can do for them and their customers as they move beyond pilot projects towards more scalable deployments.
 Other research firms and consultancies have been reaching similar conclusions.

 However, at the same time there is this sense of urgency which is created by many vendors in order to accelerate the transitions to the Internet of Things in several industries.